Punktum-dk/epp-xsd-files/README.md

 ### 3.1

 - EPP Service version 4.0.0
-- Introducing DK Hostmaster AuthInfo expiration: `dkhm:authInfoExDate` extension for EPP info domain command response and authorizations for AuthInfo
+- Introducing Punktum dk AuthInfo expiration: `dkhm:authInfoExDate` extension for EPP info domain command response and authorizations for AuthInfo

 <a id="30"></a>
 ### 3.0